Summer Programming for K-12 Students

 USF Elementary CyberCamp

-Taking on the role of an agent working at the headquarters of a secret global organization, campers will team up to prevent and defend against cyber attackers while learning about the multiple layers of security within a system.
+USF’s Elementary CyberCamp offers students in grades 3-5 an exciting, interactive experience problem solving through hands-on learning with various technologies.
+Taking on the role of a secret agent working at a secret global organization, students will team up to prevent and defend against cyber attackers while learning about the multiple layers of security within a system.